 Black eyed peas and chickpeas often make up delicious vegan casseroles, with the most famous being the “revythada” (slow-baked chickpeas) of Sifnos.
 During the hot summer months, they are also eaten as light but satisfying salad meals combined with tomatoes, peppers, dill and even smoked ham or fish.

-Where to find them: We love that more and more local restaurants tend to experiment with the, once scorned but now cherished, Greek pulses.
+Where to find them: We love that more and more local restaurants tend to experiment with the, once scorned but now cherished, pulses in classic Greek dishes.
 Seychelles is one of them, located in Metaxourgeio area.
-This new style bistrot creates wonderful Greek meze behind its open kitchen, based on locally sourced legumes – like the black eyed peas with calamari.
+This new style bistrot creates wonderful classic Greek dishes behind its open kitchen, based on locally sourced legumes – like the black eyed peas with calamari.

 Where to find them: One of the weirdest places to have your biftekia in Athens, is a canteen, well hidden on the top floor of a central office building in Syntagma square.
 Started as an eatery only for workers, soon its fame spread across the city and there was no turning back.
 So, if you are looking for a quirky little place to taste simple and delicious Greek food, this no name cantina is your go-to place, offering a secret Acropolis view.